CenterView: August 22, 2011

 To view archived publications visit CenterView Archives.

-From left, forth-year medical student Meagan Mahoney, Chief Surgery Resident Dr. Laura Vick, Dr. Thomas Helling, professor of surgery and division chief of general surgery, and third-year surgery resident Dr. Will Cauthen perform a recent procedure in an operating room.
+From left, fourth-year medical student Meagan Mahoney, Chief Surgery Resident Dr. Laura Vick, Dr. Thomas Helling, professor of surgery and division chief of general surgery, and third-year surgery resident Dr. Will Cauthen perform a recent procedure in an operating room.

 Restrictions on the number of hours medical residents can work have left surgery trainees participating in fewer procedures and getting less experience in key roles, according to a study at the University of Mississippi Medical Center.